Site icon Ekotox EU

 The CLP Regulation (Regulation (EC) No 1272/2008) enforces the EU-wide classification and labeling of chemicals per the Globally Harmonized System (GHS).
 It standardizes hazard identification and safety information for substances, including risks to health, the environment, and physical hazards.
 Under this system, silver must follow specific labeling protocols for risk and precautionary information, resolving past inconsistencies in classification.

-Harmonization of Silver: Key Changes
+Harmonization classification of silver – Key Changes:

 Depending on the form (e.g., silver nitrate, silver compounds), it may require specific hazard classifications that could include categories like Aquatic Acute 1 or Aquatic Chronic 1 (these labels refer to acute and chronic toxicity to aquatic environments).